What Is Geospatial?

 In 2019, the geospatial market was

 estimated at $239.1 billion.
+By 2024,

 it will be $503 billion - with